pytest-dev/pytest-html/docs/user_guide.rst

    $ pytest --html=report.html --self-contained-html

-Images added as files or links are going to be linked as external resources, meaning that the standalone report HTML-file may not display these images as expected.
+Images added as files or links are going to be linked as external resources, meaning that the standalone report HTML file may not display these images as expected.

 The plugin will issue a warning when adding files or links to the standalone report.